viet-anh-it/book-selling-website/README.md

 - Login: create a new access token and refresh token pair.
 - Refresh token: create a new access token and refresh token pair, rotate refresh token.
 - Logout: put access token into blacklist, delete refresh token in the database.

+Mid-day update on 2025-10-04: Refactor code:

+- In JwtService interface, createJwt method, change return type from String to Jwt.